Compound bow

 In modern archery, a compound bow is a bow that uses a levering system, usually of cables and pulleys, to bend the limbs.

-In general, compound bows are widely used in target practice and hunting.
+The compound bow was first developed in 1966 by Holless Wilbur Allen in North Kansas City, Missouri, and a US patent was granted in 1969.
+Compound bows are widely used in target practice and hunting.

+Compound bows are typically constructed of man-made materials such as fiberglass and carbon fiber, while traditional bows and warbows usually are entirely or partially made of wood or bamboo.

 The pulley/cam system grants the user a mechanical advantage, and so the limbs of a compound bow are much stiffer than those of a recurve bow or longbow.
-This rigidity makes the compound bow more energy-efficient than other bows, as less energy is dissipated in limb movement.
-The higher-rigidity, higher-technology construction also improves accuracy by reducing the bow's sensitivity to changes in temperature and humidity.
+This rigidity makes the compound bow more energy-efficient than traditional bows, as less energy is dissipated in limb movement.
+The higher-rigidity, more advanced construction also improves accuracy by reducing the bow's sensitivity to changes in temperature and humidity.

-The pulley/cam system also confers a benefit called "let-off."
-As the string is drawn back, the cams rotate.
-The cams are eccentric rather than round, and so their effective radius changes as they rotate.
-Each of a compound bow's two cams features two tracks: an inner track which connects to the opposite limb or opposite cam through cables, and an outer track through which the bowstring runs.
-As the bow is drawn, the ratio of bowstring pay-out and cable take-up relative to limb-weight and leverage of the cams changes.
-By manipulation of the shapes of these cam tracks, different draw-stroke profiles can be created.
-A compound bow can be soft-drawing with a slow build-up to peak weight and a gradual let-off with a long "valley" at the end.
-It can also be hard-drawing with a very fast build-up to peak draw-weight, a long plateau where weight is maintained, and a quick let-off with a short valley.
-The let-off itself is the result of the cam profiles having passed center and approaching a condition very similar to a cam-lock.
-In some compound bows, if the draw-stops or draw-length modules are removed, they will self-lock at full draw and require professional equipment to unlock safely.
-Many compound bows offer 70–85% let off once they are pulled to full draw.
-This allows the shooter to relax and concentrate on the intended target at which they are shooting.

-The compound bow was first developed in 1966 by Holless Wilbur Allen in North Kansas City, Missouri, and a US patent was granted in 1969.
-The compound bow has become increasingly popular.
-In the United States, the compound is the dominant form of bow.

 In literature of the early 20th century, before the invention of compound bows, composite bows were described as "compound".
-This usage is now outdated.

 Construction

-A bow's central mount for other components such as the limbs, sights, stabilizers and quivers is called the riser.
+A bow's central mount for other components (limbs, sights, stabilizers and quivers) is called the riser.
 Risers are designed to be as rigid as possible.
 The central riser of a compound bow is usually made of aluminum, magnesium alloy, or carbon fiber and many are made of 7075 aluminum alloy.